 Additionally, nanotechnology in conjunction with an optimized blend of Groups III, IV, and V base stock and additives helps maintain film thickness across the full temperature range.
 As the film thickness is reduced, more asperities will come in contact with each other, leading to bearing wear, and eventual overhauls.
 Millers Oils can prolong engine life and reduce overall operating costs through fewer rebuilds.

-Printouts from actual lab results of both Millers and some of the most common racing oils from the compeition can be viewed here.
+Printouts from actual lab results of both Millers and some of the most common racing oils from our competitors can be viewed here, near the bottom of the page.
 The full range of Nanodrive engine oils can be found here.

 Publications, outside voices, and availability